null Skip to main content

 Infused Oil

-• Carrier oil such as: olive oil, mct oil, coconut oil, sunflower oil, or almond oil
+• Carrier oil: olive oil, MCT oil, coconut oil, sunflower oil, or almond oil

-• Two clean, glass jars with a tight fitting lids, such as a mason jars
+• Two clean glass jars with tight-fitting lids (such as mason jars)

 1. Place finely chopped herb into glass container.